SinixND/roguelike/README.md

 # TODOs
 ## Active
+- [ ] NPC keeps moving when moving by path
+- [ ] NPCs can (must not) select same tile: path movment penalty?

+## Shortterm
 - [ ] duplicate info: isReady (energy.isReady and isReady to be iterated over in AISystem): Get rid of energy.isReady?
 - [ ] separate pathfinder (calculateVisiblePath, calculatePath)

-## Shortterm
 - [ ] Extend attributes/leveling
     - Possibility of classes: different starting distribution
     - And/Or change class if certain distribution threshold(s) met